 - Design engineers review the design criteria for the equipment concerned.
 Evaluations are done in terms of how the design can be improved to prevent failures that occur because of operating outside of ideal design conditions.

-DPSI’s iMaint software allows you import condition monitoring data on a real time basis and set up thresholds for problem conditions.
+DPSI’s iMaint software allows you to import condition monitoring data on a real time basis and set up thresholds for problem conditions.
 Once met, a work request will be automatically generated for the specified maintenance repair, including step by step instructions as well as crafts, parts and tools needed.
 Reports, graphs and dashboards can be generated displaying historical information as desired, including MTBF reports.
-To learn more about iMaint and its features and add-ons, please contact DPSI today and set up a free trial.
+To learn more about iMaint, its features and options, please contact DPSI today to set up a free trial.